hlorenzi/customasm/doc/index.md

 ## CPU Definition

-The simplest source file contains a `#cpudef` directive and then a list of instructions to be assembled for the target machine.
+The typical source file contains a `#cpudef` directive and then a list of instructions to be assembled for the target machine.

 The syntax for the `#cpudef` directive is described at